mnot/I-D/web-proxy-desc/draft.md

 the requirements in {{wpd}}), or its certificate is not valid for the host (as per {{RFC2818}}
 Section 3.1), the client MUST NOT use the WPD, and if a user agent, SHOULD inform the end user.

+The well-known URI MAY use proactive content negotiation ({{RFC7231}} Section 3.4.1) to select an appropriate language for the response representation.
+Therefore, clients SHOULD send an Accept-Language request header field ({{RFC7231}} Section 5.3.5) when they wish to advertise their configured language.

 The registration template is:

 * URI suffix: web-proxy-desc